9 out of 10

 WHAT HAVE I SEEN THAT PERSON IN BEFORE?

-- Neil Maskell: Level Up, Bone In The Throat, High-Rise, Humans (TV), Hyena, Open Windows, Utopia (TV), Dates (TV), Evil Never Dies, The Rise, Pusher (2012), Turnout, Ghosted, St. George’s Day, Piggy, Kill List, Wild Bill (2012), Bonded By Blood, How To Stop Being a Loser, Jack Falls, Tony, Doghouse, Paintball, Rise Of The Footsoldier, It’s All Gone Pete Tong, The Football Factory, Nil By Mouth
+- Neil Maskell: In Darkness, The Mummy (2017), King Arthur – Legend of the Sword, Level Up, High-Rise, Humans (TV), Hyena, Open Windows, Utopia (TV), Dates (TV), Evil Never Dies, The Rise, Pusher (2012), Turnout, Ghosted, St. George’s Day, Piggy, Kill List, Wild Bill (2012), Bonded By Blood, How To Stop Being a Loser, Jack Falls, Tony, Doghouse, Paintball, Rise Of The Footsoldier, It’s All Gone Pete Tong, The Football Factory, Nil By Mouth

-- MyAnna Buring: Banished (TV), Ripper Street (TV), Hyena, Downton Abbey (TV), Breaking Dawn – part 2, Devil’s Playground, Lesbian Vampire Killers, Doomsday, The Descent
+- MyAnna Buring: Ripper Street (TV), The Comedian’s Guide To Survival, Lost In Karastan, Banished (TV), Hyena, Downton Abbey (TV), Breaking Dawn – part 2, Devil’s Playground, Lesbian Vampire Killers, Doomsday, The Descent

-- Michael Smiley: The Devil Went Down To Islington, The Hallow, The Lobster, Glassland, Luther (TV), Black Sea, We Are The Freaks, Svengali, For Those In Peril, The World’s End, A Field In England, The ABCs of Death, Shell, Burke & Hare, Down Terrace, Outpost, Big Fat Gypsy Gangster
+- Michael Smiley: The Devil Went Down To Islington, Birthmarked, Jawbone, Free Fire, Tank 432, Orthodox, The Aliens (TV), The Hallow, The Lobster, Luther (TV), Glassland, Black Sea, We Are The Freaks, Svengali, For Those In Peril, The World’s End, A Field In England, The ABCs of Death, Shell, Kill List, Burke & Hare, Down Terrace, Outpost, Big Fat Gypsy Gangster, Spaced (TV)

 - Mark Kempner: The World’s End, Down Terrace